Sometime it is nice to put a signature on a picture, may be a photo that you want to publish in you site or to expose in an exhibition.

 - Create a new canvas (File –> New).
 The default size of 7 inches by 5 inches (more or less 18 x 13 cm) at 72 ppi can already be fine.

-- Ensure that your foreground color is set to black: you will be able so set the color of your signature afterwards, every time you will want, changing the color of the brush you are going to create.
+- Ensure that your foreground color is set to black or trasparent: you will be able so set the color of your signature afterwards, every time you will want, changing the color of the brush you are going to create.

-P.S: Try to set the Background to White and the test to black if the brush will not be transparent all around the signature.
+P.S: if you set the Background to White the brush will not be transparent all around the signature.

 Possibly try also to apply the bold and/or italic style …